Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Training and Results

 \subsection{Validation Split}

 Deep learning models are more likely to overfit to GIS arrays (feature-rich) than scalar features (feature-sparse) for the same amount of data, given the difference in dimensionality \cite{overfitting}.
 To mitigate this, for each city holdout, we geographically split each of the remaining five cities using 80\% for training and 20\% for validation.
 In each of these five cities, an initial angle \(\theta\) is chosen.
 Rotating counter-clockwise about the Tx, the first 20\% of Rx locations encountered are used as validation samples, with the remaining 80\% used for training.
 A geographic split for each of the five non-holdout cities provides diverse yet geographically distinct training and validation sets.
 This split is necessary with this feature set, as initial studies using random splits caused significant overfitting due to high correlation with training sets.
-Fig.~\ref{geo-split-fig} shows an example of a training-validation split in London.